Semantic Scholar

 Ideal for

-Any researcher, student, or developer who needs free access to scholarly search and APIs
+Every researcher, student, or developer who needs free, large-scale literature search and API access, with no budget.

 What this tier adds